oktetlabs/styleguides/cguide.md

 Macro argument names
 --------------------

-Macro argument names shall end with an underscore to minimize possible name clashes.
+Macro argument names shall end with an underscore to minimise possible name clashes.
 The same applies to local variables defined inside a macro body.
 See macro examples in the previous sections.
 Macro arguments shall be in lower case just as function parameter names.